jachana/bluetext/.context/polytope/specific/redpanda.md

 </code>

 ## For any Python code that accesses redpanda
 Use the kafka-python package.
-Version: 2.2.15
+Version: 2.2.15.

+The requirements.txt file should not specify any other version than 2.2.15. kafka-python==2.2.15

 You must check that no python code uses any other version of the kafka-python package.

 ## Topic initialization and management
-Use the cillers-init module to manage Redpanda topics automatically.
+Use the cillers-init module to create Redpanda topics.
+The required topics will not be created unless cillers-init is run.

 **See cillers-init.md for complete setup instructions.**